ahmadelsallab/CV/README.md

-# Computer Vision Demo with Django
+# Deployment of Computer Vision models with Django on AWS EC2

 The aim of this tutorial is to demonstrate how to deploy ML and CV models using Django.